dtepp/SMR/README.md

 >ngrok.exe http 5000

 5. Click **Fulfillment** on DialogFlow, and click the **Enable** button of the Webhook.
 Then copy the Forwarding link of the ngrok, and paste it in the URL line.
-Don't forget to add **/webhook** after the link:
+Don't forget to add **/webhook** after the link: (Also DON'T forget to click SAVE at the bottom of the page)
 ![img](https://raw.githubusercontent.com/Stanley7096/MD_Picture/main/webhook.png)